theSleepyPig/Deformable_Convolution_with_Stochasticity/README.md

 ## Pretrained Models

-Pretrained models will be provided at:
-(Coming soon)
+Pretrained models are available on [Hugging Face 🤗](https://huggingface.co/xuanzhu07/Deformable_Convolution_with_Stochasticity_ModelWeight).

 ## Citation

 Coming soon.
 Please consider citing us if you find this work helpful.

+## Note
+More codes and weights will be provided after further organization.

 <!-- ## Contact